Double Degree - Outgoings

 - special admission requirements of the partner faculties

-Application, Admission and Allocation of Study Places (Students who have completed their Bachelor's degree at RWF UZH and are already enrolled)
+Application, Admission and Allocation of Study Places for students who are already enrolled at RWF UZH:

-2. The formal and academic admission requirements are examined by the admissions office.
-The decision will be visible in the student portal.
+- The decision will be published in the student portal.

-- Submitting more than one application per academic year is not permitted.
-If multiple applications are received, only the first one submitted will be considered.
+- More than one application per academic year is not permitted.
+In the case of multiple applications, only the first submitted application will be considered.

 - Applications are only possible for the fall semester.